| │ EER/WFR/Leaving │ Contacts │ Benefits │ Medicare │ Stock │ Pension │ Finance │ Career │ HP History │ Index │ | |

 ||

 From the independent association for former employees of HP and HPE -- and those in the process of leaving.
-Helping each other with life after HP/HPE.
-Join at no charge.
-4. Lost property -- including lost stock, dividends, and other unclaimed property
+Join HPAA at no charge.
+4. Lost property -- including lost stock, uncashed stock-buyout or dividend checks -- and other unclaimed property

-This page is one step of our Stock Recovery Process.
-There is a link to the next step at the end of this page.
-If you haven't gone through the previous steps to determine which HP/HPE-related stocks you should have, start here: Employee Stock Advice and reference info from members.
-(Updated May 5, 2023) Website operated by volunteers.
+Part of HPAA's Stock Recovery Process. start here: Employee Stock Advice and reference info from members.
+(Feb 14, 2024) Website operated by volunteers.
 Not officially endorsed or supported.
-Question or comment?
-Email: info@hpalumni.org If you received a letter from Social Security entitled "Potential Private Retirement Benefit."
-How to decode: https://www.hpalumni.org/PotentialBenefitLetter.
+Question?
+Email: info@hpalumni.org Received a "Potential Private Retirement Benefit" letter from U.S. Social Security?
+It shows your last transaction ("Year Reported.")
+Look up the "Type of Benefit" and "Payment Frequency" codes on the back.
+Who to contact: Potential Benefit letter.
 If you have paper stock certificates.
-What to do: https://www.hpalumni.org/StockCertificate Unclaimed property Member: "I found that a relative had failed to use up all of a gift certificate given her back in 2015, and the balance was sitting there.
+What to do: Stock Certificates Unclaimed property Member: "I found that a relative had failed to use up all of a gift certificate given her back in 2015, and the balance was sitting there.
 Getting that documentation needed for that was pretty painless."
 Almost everyone has some small stray uncashed check somewhere.
 This is common, even for people who haven't changed their address in decades.
 For example, one member found an HP-related check that had been mailed to a misspelled street address with an incorrect zip code.

 "Unclaimed or 'abandoned' property refers to property or accounts within